iltommi/qdb-documentation/source/api/python.rst

 Compiling From Source
 `````````````````````

 If you have a different Python version or you want to recompile the extension, download the source package.
-To compile the source package, you need the Quasardb C library, `CMake <https://cmake.org/>`_, `SWIG <http://www.swig.org/>`_, and the Python dist utils installed.
+To compile the source package, you need the quasardb C library, `CMake <https://cmake.org/>`_, `SWIG <http://www.swig.org/>`_, and the Python :mod:`distutils` installed.

 Unpack the archive and in the directory run: